zsz00/HexIO.jl/README.md

 [![Coverage](http://codecov.io/github/zsz00/HexIO.jl/coverage.svg?branch=master)](http://codecov.io/github/zsz00/HexIO.jl?branch=master)

-The HexIO.jl is formed by integrating [StructIO.jl](https://github.com/Keno/StructIO.jl) and [HexEdit.jl](https://github.com/JuliaIO/HexEdit.jl)
+The HexIO.jl is formed by integrating [StructIO.jl](https://github.com/Keno/StructIO.jl) and [HexEdit.jl](https://github.com/JuliaIO/HexEdit.jl).
+It's similar to `struct` in python.

 Generates IO methods (`pack`, `unpack`) from structure definitions.
 Also defines `packed_sizeof` to give the on-disk size of a packed structure, which is smaller than `sizeof` would give, if the struct is marked as `align_packed`.